-1. Allegations that More than 10,000 Confirmed or Suspected Deceased Individuals Voted
+1. Allegations that More than 10,000 Confirmed or Suspected Deceased Individuals Voted then died before Election Day.

-A potential objection is that thousands of votes on behalf of deceased individuals were allegedly counted.

-The Michigan Department of State (DOS) has already rebutted such claims in detail, explaining that, "[b]allots of voters who have died are rejected in Michigan, even if the voter cast an absentee ballot and then died before Election Day.
 Those who make claims otherwise are wrong, and the lists circulating claiming to show this is happening are not accurate."

-Michigan Department of State, Deceased voters' ballots are not counted, Michigan.gov (last visited Jan.
-6, 2021), https://www.michigan.gov/documents/sos/Deceased_Voters_Fact_Check_707424_7.pdf.
+Election extremists may allege that thousands of votes on behalf of deceased individuals were counted.

+The Michigan Department of State (DOS) has already rebutted such claims in detail, explaining that, "[b]allots of voters who have died are rejected in Michigan, even if the voter cast an absentee ballot and

 The DOS notes that it "and news organizations have drawn samples and reviewed samples of lists claiming to show votes cast by deceased individuals in Michigan," and they are "not aware of a single confirmed case showing that a ballot was actually cast on behalf of a deceased individual."
 Id.

 Reasons why these claims have proven to be inaccurate include:

-- Many of the allegedly deceased individuals are alive and registered to vote in Michigan, but simply have names similar to deceased individuals who are not registered in the Qualified Voter File. - "In some cases, because of a clerical error, a ballot will be recorded as cast by a deceased individual when it was actually cast by a living individual with a similar name.
+- Many of the allegedly deceased individuals are alive and registered to vote in Michigan but simply have names similar to deceased individuals who are not registered in the Qualified Voter File. - "In some cases, because of a clerical error, a ballot will be recorded as cast by a deceased individual when it was actually cast by a living individual with a similar name.
 For example, a ballot that was cast by John A. Smith, Jr., who is alive, might be accidentally recorded as having been received by John A. Smith, Sr., who is deceased."
 Id. - "The Qualified Voter File might contain an erroneous birthdate or a placeholder birthdate that might make it look like an individual must be deceased based on the birthdate, when in fact that voter is alive.
 For example, an individual might have been born in 1990 but the birthdate was accidentally entered as 1890.
 Or, if the birthdate is unknown, a placeholder birthdate such as Jan 1, 1900 might be used."
 Id. - "In some cases, a deceased individual is still registered to vote, but this does not mean the individual actually voted.
 Michigan uses death data from the Social Security Administration Master Death Index to regularly remove the names of individuals who are deceased from the Qualified Voter File.
 In some cases, this process may not identify an individual who has died, in which case that individual will stay on the voter rolls until the local election clerk identifies the deceased individual's record and cancels it.
 There are safeguards in place to ensure an absentee ballot cannot be voted on behalf of another individual (deceased or otherwise), including a signature match performed on the signed absentee ballot envelope."
 Id.